RockefellerArchiveCenter/dm-transfer-workflow/transfer/optical_disks.rst

 Forensic Toolkit, which is usually referred to as FTK.

-Imaging with the FTK Imager Command Line
+Imaging with the Command Line
 ****************************************

 1. Insert the disk in the drive.

-2. In the command prompt, run the script.
+2. In the command prompt, run the script `optical_disks.sh`.

 Imaging with the FTK Imager GUI